 Research Framework

-The blended learning model which accommodates student learning styles was developed following the ADDIE model (analyze, design, development, implementation, evaluation), presented in 1 [10].
+The blended learning model which accommodates student learning styles was developed following the ADDIE model (analyze, design, development, implementation, evaluation), presented in Figure 1 [10].

 Figure 1.
 ADDIE model concept

 Analyze is the process to identify the probable causes for a performance gap.
 Design is the process to verify the desired performances and appropriate testing methods.
 Develop is the process to generate and validate the learning resources.
 Implement is the process to prepare the learning environment and to engage with the students.
 Evaluate is the process to assess the quality of the instructional products and processes, both before and after implementation.